Dave Ragan

+Early life and amateur career

-Ragan was born in Daytona Beach, Florida.
-He attended the University of Florida in Gainesville, Florida, where he played for the Florida Gators men's golf team in National Collegiate Athletics Association (NCAA) competition from 1954 to 1956.
+In 1935, Ragan was born in Daytona Beach, Florida.

+For college, Ragan attended the University of Florida in Gainesville, Florida where he played for the Florida Gators men's golf team in National Collegiate Athletic Association (NCAA) competition from 1954 to 1956.
 During his time as a Gator golfer, he was a member of the Gators team that finished sixth in the NCAA national tournament in 1955, and won the first two Southeastern Conference (SEC) championships in team history in 1955 and 1956.
 As a senior in 1956, he won the SEC individual championship, and was recognized as an All-American.
 Ragan was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."

+Professional career

-Ragan turned professional in 1956 and played on the PGA Tour in the late 1950s and 1960s, winning three times.
+In 1956, Ragan turned professional and played on the PGA Tour in the late 1950s and 1960s, winning three times.
 He finished second to Jack Nicklaus in the 1963 PGA Championship.
 He was a member of the 1963 Ryder Cup team.

 In the early 1980s, he was the coach for the Tennessee Temple Crusaders golf team of Tennessee Temple University in Chattanooga, Tennessee.
 He was also the coach of the Ragin' Cajuns golf team at University of Southwestern Louisiana in Lafayette, Louisiana.
 From 1984 to 1986, he worked in partnership with Jack Wall and Bobby Greenwood at the Master's School of Golf.
 He played sparingly on the Senior PGA Tour starting in 1987.

 Golf Digest magazine recognized Ragan as one of the top golf instructors in the state of Alabama in 2007.
 He worked for many years as a teaching pro at Inverness Country Club in Birmingham, Alabama.
 He taught at Pine Tree Country Club in Irondale, AL (near Birmingham) from 1995 to 1998.

+Personal life

+Ragan has two sons.
 His son, Dave III, is a teaching pro in Miami.
-Another one of his sons, Chuck is a singer/songwriter, as well as the frontman for the punk rock group Hot Water Music.
+Another one of his sons, Chuck Ragan, is a singer/songwriter, as well as the frontman for the punk rock group Hot Water Music.

 Ragan died on March 13, 2018, aged 82 years.